Thea-Feng/FL-game/README.md

-# Incentive Mechanism Design for Federated Learning with Partial Client Participation
+# Incentive Mechanism Design for Unbiased Federated Learning with Randomized Client Participation

-This repository contains the codes for the paper
+This repository contains the codes for the publication:
-> [How to Recruit Clients for Federated Learning: Incentive Mechanism Design with Randomized Client Participation]
+> [How to Recruit Clients for Federated Learning: Incentive Mechanism Design with Randomized Client Participation] B.Luo, Y. Feng, S. Wang, J. Huang, L. Tassiulas, “Incentive Mechanism Design for Unbiased Federated Learning with Randomized Client Participation”, accepted in Proc.
+IEEE International Conference on Distributed Computing Systems (ICDCS), 2023. https://doi.org/10.48550/arXiv.2304.07981
 Our code is based on the code for [fedavgpy](https://github.com/lx10077/fedavgpy) and [FedProx](https://github.com/litian96/FedProx).